 This post is to help the maid of honor or the best man to give your best wedding toast.
-You’ve been asked to fill this role at the wedding and now you need to know how how to do it well.
+You’ve been asked to fill this role at the wedding, and now you must know how to do it well.

 By the end of this blog post, you will be much closer to giving your best wedding toast.

 The challenge with a wedding toast is that we do so few of them.
 Even the most experienced pros might do this less than 5 to 10 times in their lifetime max.
-With anything that we don’t have the chance to do regularly, it can be a challenge to meet the moment.
+With anything we don’t have the chance to do regularly, meeting the moment can be challenging.
 We will have a few chances to practice

 Getting ready to write

-Just because a toast it brief doesn’t mean that you can’t prepare as much as you need to.
-Talk with your mutual friends and family to make sure your story is straight.
-In this case, too much is actually probably just enough.
+Just because a toast is brief doesn’t mean you can’t prepare as much as you need to.
+Talk with your mutual friends and family to ensure your story is straight.
+In this case, too much is probably just enough.

 Knowing your stuff